-The WNA operations will include a wash and squeeze, should it be deemed necessary to do so and will be based on initial flowrates encountered.
-This activity falls within the definition of a Groundwater Activity under Schedule 22 of EPR2016.
+The WNA operations includes a wash and squeeze, should it be deemed necessary to do so and will be based on initial flowrates encountered.
+These activities fall within the definition of a Groundwater Activity under Schedule 22 of EPR2016.

 Schedule 22 3 (3) of EPR2016 provides that the 'The regulator may determine that a discharge, or an activity that might lead to a discharge, is not a groundwater activity if the input of the pollutant...